oxidecomputer/terraform-provider-oxide/README.md

-# Terraform Provider Oxide Demo
+# Terraform Provider Oxide

-The [scope](https://docs.google.com/document/d/1TNvy5-aqZPcv1PQllzySSIV7KJsGl5llvfc2L1IiD-Y/edit?usp=sharing) of this provider is to only have the necessary [resources](https://www.terraform.io/language/resources) and [data sources](https://www.terraform.io/language/data-sources) for the on-site demo.

-**IMPORTANT:** The resources for this provider currently only provide create, read and delete actions.
+**IMPORTANT:** Several resources for this provider currently only provide create, read and delete actions.
 Once update endpoints have been added to the API, that functionality will be added here as well.
-That said, this is not a blocker for the demo.
-The requirements for the demo only specify resource creation.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads) 0.1.x and above, we recommend using the latest stable release whenever possible.
 When installing on an Illumos machine use the Solaris binary.
-- [Go 1.18](https://go.dev/dl/) (to build the provider plugin)
+- [Go](https://go.dev/dl/) 1.18.x and above (to build the provider plugin)

 ## Building the provider